 The game never went into production, but three prototypes were made.
 I do not know where the other two copies are - although I have ideas.
 The third copy, with the tin box, cards, and instruction book, was given to me.

-Christmas Dalmuti prototype 1 front
+Christmas Dalmuti prototype 1 front and back

 |Margaret Organ-Kean: I painted the artwork for this the year after Great Dalmuti.
 WotC decided that it would be a better bet to release Corporate Shuffle, rather than a holiday-themed Dalmuti.|